How are originations vendors responding this time around?

-This presentation is a part of AFSA’s Business Partner webinar series, which allows industry experts to share timely educational topics directly with AFSA members.
-Charles facilitates a “fireside chat” between Christian (playing the role of the client advocate) and Scott (speaking as the vendor technology provider community at large).
+This presentation is a part of AFSA’s Business Partner webinar series, which allows industry experts to This presentation is a part of AFSA’s Business Partner webinar series, which allows industry experts to share timely educational topics directly with AFSA members.
+The defi Strategy Team facilitates a “fireside chat” between The defi Product Team and defi Solutions Engineering.
 This transcript has been edited for clarity and brevity.

 I think if you asked technology people, they’re going to talk about scalability and they’re going to talk about uptime and blue, green, and all the things that we love to throw around when we talk about cloud technology versus data center.

 There’s certainly an efficiency and a cost perspective of that that’s advantageous, but I think it’s more, honestly, the approach of how things were architected and the fact that technology has recognized that it’s much better, from a long-term health perspective, to be able to change out the wheels and the motor while the car is running down the road….to throw the car analogy in there.

 Honestly, I think technology is finally recognizing that that’s ultimately what the business needs.

 When it comes down to pure thought process, it depends a lot on the organization.
 For some of them still, IT runs the show.
 I mean, IT runs the VMO.
 They decide who the solutions are going to be.
 They decide ultimately what technology the business will be using.

 But I think there’s more of a partnership there with the business because it’s less anymore about the ones and the zeros that the business historically hasn’t really had a lot of insight into — where that was really technology’s purview — those things are not necessarily as constraining as they would have been before.

 So I think it’s have we hit the pivotal “gone over the cliff,” where business runs everything in all dimensions?
 Probably not.
 But I think we’re seeing an acceleration of that trend.